-Nevada law allows a person to recover “lost earning capacity” due to an accident or injury.
-Lost earning capacity is future income the victim is reasonably certain to lose after the date of any lawsuit or out-of-court settlement.
+Nevada law allows an injured person to get compensated for lost earning capacity due to an accident or injury.
+This is future income the victim is reasonably certain to lose after the date of any lawsuit or out-of-court settlement.

-Lost earning capacity is typically awarded when the victim is unable to return to work for a sustained period of time.
-It is usually awarded in conjunction with “lost wages” in Nevada, which refers to income already lost as of the date of the lawsuit or settlement.
+Lost earning capacity is typically awarded when the injury victim is unable to return to work for a sustained period of time.
+This type of damages is usually awarded in conjunction with “lost wages” in Nevada, which refers to income already lost as of the date of the lawsuit or settlement.

-To help you better understand these concepts, in this article our Las Vegas personal injury lawyers discuss:
+To help you better understand these concepts, in this article our Nevada personal injury lawyers discuss:

-- 2. How long must I be injured in order to recover for lost earning capacity?
+- 2. How long must I be injured in order to qualify?

-- 4. How do I prove my lost earning capacity in a Nevada personal injury case?
+- 4. How do I prove I lost my income?

 In an accident or other personal injury case, Nevada law permits you to recover for both:

-- Any actual wages and work benefits you don’t receive between the date of your injury and your lawsuit or out-of-court settlement (Nevada “lost wages”), and
+- Any actual earnings and work benefits you don’t receive between the date of your injury and your lawsuit or out-of-court settlement (Nevada “lost wages”), and

 - The loss of income you are reasonably certain to experience in the future as a result of your injuries (“lost earning capacity”).1

 Lost wages can be proven with a high degree of certainty.
 They are amounts you have actually and already lost due to missed work.